Document number: P3111R2.

 x.reduce_add(c, memory_order_relaxed);

-Applications that need the sequential semantics can use fetch_add
+Applications that need the sequential semantics can use fetch_add instead.

 Implementation impact

-.
+It is correct to conservatively implement reduce_{OP} as a call to fetch_{OP}.
 We evaluated the following implementations of unsequenced execution policies, which are not impacted:

 - OpenMP simd pragma for

-, since OpenMP supports atomics within simd
+unseq and par_unseq, since OpenMP supports atomics within simd regions.

 - pragma clang loop is a hint.